RBrooksDK/SMP1_25/README.md

 [General Resources SMP](https://viaucdk-my.sharepoint.com/:f:/g/personal/rib_viauc_dk/Egbdbeb9oy1Oqk8hReXf2-wBibryPlLiVj2ujGdsvH5--w?e=liO02A)

-Wiseflow code for all flows that are used during the course is always 0000.
+The Wiseflow code for all flows that are used during the course is always 0000.
 This is not the code for the actual exam in June, though.

 ---